Workshops for Teachers and Choirs

 Bridging Bel Canto and Contemporary Vocal Technique

-This workshop discusses the ways we can develop a common language between the voice studios, vocal ensembles, and other music courses; helping the students to no longer be in the middle, deciphering information.
+This workshop discusses the ways conductor-teachers can develop a common language between the voice studios, vocal ensembles, and other music courses; helping the students to no longer be in the middle, deciphering information.

 Positively Powerful: Feedback in the Choral Rehearsal